mintlayer/core/docs/blog.md

 In addition to offering simplicity, Chainscript eliminates entire classes of security issues.
 For example, the absence of loops in Chainscript renders DoS (Denial of Service) attacks impossible.

 Furthermore, the stack-based execution model of Chainscript ensures that the time and processing resources necessary to execute a script is proportional to the size of the script.
 As the maximum valid size for a script is bounded, so are the resources needed to execute it.
-In this way, the need for gas fees is eliminated in the case of simple (Chainscriptli )smart contracts.
+In this way, the need for gas fees is eliminated in the case of simple (Chainscript) smart contracts.

+## BLS Signatures